LinZhihaozlin22/textual_name_analyzer/README.md

 A framework to analyze textual name.

 ## Setup
 * In order to access the gender dectection service provided by AWS Rekognition, you will need to first setup AWS CLI.
-Please follow the first two steps provided by the link: https://docs.aws.amazon.com/rekognition/latest/dg/setting-up.html
+Please follow the first two steps provided by the link (only need the part about setting up AWS CLI): https://docs.aws.amazon.com/rekognition/latest/dg/setting-up.html

 ## How to run
 check test file as an example